The Best Carpet Cleaning Method

 Let the "ECO Team" show you how good we are.
 We guarantee our work.

-Heavily soiled carpet, or carpet that is cleaned less than 1 time per year, most likely requires a deep restorative cleaning (pre-vacuum, spot & pre-treat traffic areas followed by a hot water extraction rinse).
+Heavily soiled carpet, carpets that have been subjected to sick animals or people or carpet that is cleaned less than 1 time per year, most likely requires a deep restorative cleaning (pre-vacuum, spot & pre-treat traffic areas followed by a hot water extraction rinse).
 When professionally done, the use of the hot water extraction carpet cleaning system will rinse your carpet free of soil, oils, food spills, most pet accidents*, air pollutants & most microbial activity.
-This system is eco friendly, healthy & safe on almost all carpet.
+This system is eco-friendly, healthy & safe on almost all carpet.
 Plus it is what the testing by The Carpet & Rug Institute concluded.

 *Some pet accidents or microbial activity may require specialized cleaning solutions and treatments